Tesla lashes out at German red tape ahead of planned site opening

 Red tape in Germany has also been a problem in the area of wind energy expansion, with some projects taking several years from application to realisation.

-(Reporting by Nadine Schimroszik; Writing by Christoph Steitz; Editing by Bernadette Baum)
+(Reporting by Nadine Schimroszik and Markus Wacket; Writing by Christoph Steitz; Editing by Bernadette Baum and Jonathan Oatis)

 ((christoph.steitz@thomsonreuters.com; +49 30 220 133 647;))